Subscribe to our newsletter:

 Harry was at the protest against the visa withdrawals.
 He explains that he and the other protesters came to Canada as foreign students and then obtained their work permits.
 "There was a process that was promoted hugely in Asian countries that you can come [to Canada], study, work and then get your permanent residency over here."

 The change in the TFW program will leave nearly 70,000 immigrants at risk of deportation, including Harry.
-"Next month my work permit is expiring, and the government is not willing to give us as any extension right now.
-They are not giving us proper a pathway to permanent residency."
+"Next month, my work permit is expiring, and the government is not willing to give us any extension right now.
+They are not giving us a proper pathway to permanent residency."
 He now finds himself punished by the government for answering the call made to him, and the future in Canada he had been promised seems increasingly distant.

 Beyond having no pathway to a permanent residency, international students face exploitation at the hands of their universities, employers, and the government.
 Harry recounts paying triple the tuition for his college education compared to a Canadian permanent resident or citizen: